-So, when you are facing the demerits as mentioned above of the Power BI tools, we can go for other options like data visualization using R or Python.
+So, when you are facing the drawbacks of Power BI tools, you can go for other options like data visualization using R or Python.

 Data analysis uses R and Python programming tools.
-However, the difference is that the field of data analysis uses R exclusively, and Python has numerous applications; one of them is the data science field.
+However, the difference is that the field of data analysis uses R exclusively, and Python has numerous applications; the data science field is just one of them.
 Beyond that, R still maintains an advantage in the field of statistics.
 The development of Python in data analysis has modeled some of the features of R in many places.
 Also, both R and Python are very much similar in many places.

 Visualizing Data Using Python

 First, let us give you a brief about Python and why learning and using Python is in trend: